 TAB members are chosen for their technical expertise so technical merit should be the major consideration in TAB member selection.
 On the other hand, the TAB needs to make decisions which are informed by a broad range of expertise, so there should not be over representation of any particular domain of expertise on the TAB.
 For example, it will be necessary for the TAB to have a wide range of disciplinary and technical expertise and to be broadly considerate of different geographic and organizational factors.
 It is also desirable for the TAB to be balanced in respect of personal attributes such as gender, age or race.

-The TAB election process is designed to empower the membership to create these balances within TAB by making it clear which expertise the individual candidates have and by using a voting scheme where each member has multiple votes so that they are more likely to include votes for a range of candidates with a balance of expertise.
+The TAB election process is designed to empower the membership to create these balances within TAB by making it clear which expertise and backgrounds the individual candidates have and by using a voting scheme where each member has multiple votes so that they are more likely to include votes for a range of candidates with a balance of expertise.

 Process

 The process is run on a fixed 12 month cycle, with fixed dates for each stage.
-The cycle is synchronised with the Plenary so as to make best use of face-to-face discussions at the Plenary
+The cycle is synchronised with the Plenary so as to make best use of face-to-face discussions at the Plenary.

 Any member can put themselves forward as a candidate for election to the TAB.
-To do this they canvass for 3 seconders and put themselves forward by a “statement” of less than 200 words by a specific date 1 month before the plenary.
-The existing TAB may wish to endorse specific candidates or recommend a “slate” of candidates which they believe would achieve the required balances on the TAB.
+To do this they canvass for 3 seconders and put themselves forward by submitting a “statement” of less than 200 words by a specific date 1 month before the plenary.
+These statements should describe the candidate’s background and expertise including how they match the balancing criteria described below (region, discipline, role in research).
+The statements will be shown on the RDA website.
+The existing TAB may wish to endorse specific candidates or recommend a “slate” of candidates, which they believe would achieve the required balances on the TAB.

 Members can ask questions of the candidates and get replies.
 These discussions will be conducted via an open forum and at the plenary.
 At the plenary there will be a session for candidates to present themselves and to have an open Q&A interaction.